VSkin

 CS2 Trade Lock Explained: How Trade Protection Works

-A CS2 trade lock, officially called trade protection, applies to any item you receive in a trade.
+A CS2 trade lock, officially called trade protection, applies to any item you receive in a trade or buy on the Steam Community Market.
 For about a week the skin is fully usable in-game but cannot be traded, sold, moved to storage, or modified.
-The lock exists so a compromised account can reverse the trade and recover items before the window closes.
+Other players cannot see it in your inventory either.
+The lock exists so a compromised account can reverse the trade and recover its items.

-What is the CS2 trade lock (trade protection)?
+What is the CS2 trade lock?

 How long does a CS2 trade lock last?